bodergob373/MechaniMiner/README.md

 <img width="1472" height="641" alt="Screenshot 2026-03-18 160207" src="https://github.com/user-attachments/assets/4514de5f-3a2b-4ef2-83b3-57cc098e6d18" />

 ## NOTE:
-The code files are just the ones I wrote or modified.
-They don't work outside of the game.
+The code files and assets are just the ones I made or modified.
+Most don't work outside of the game.
-If you need to check the assets, import them into Roblox Studio by right-clicking workspace in explorer -> insert -> import Roblox model
+If you need to see the assets, import them into Roblox Studio by right-clicking workspace in explorer -> insert -> import Roblox model

 ## Newest Changes:
 - Cleaned up a lot of code and fixed small bugs